| Suzanne Maxx | Albert Boulanger | Walter Andrews | Liana Foksheneanu |

 has 20 years of experience in the international trade, high technology, and financial industries.

-Previously Liana has been the Director of Business Development for the Merage US-Israel Trade Foundation located in Irvine, CA, a non-profit organization that provides services to Israeli young companies interested in developing trade relations with the US.
+Previously Liana was the Director of Business Development for the Merage US-Israel Trade Foundation located in Irvine, CA, a non-profit organization that provides services to Israeli young companies interested in developing trade relations with the US.

-Prior to that, she served for 5 years as the Economic Officer at the Israeli Embassy in Washington, DC, working on the government-to-government trade portfolio, and business-to-government portfolio.
-The position included negotiations on bi-lateral and multilateral trade agreements.
-She represented mainly the Ministry of Industry and Trade but provided necessary and required services for the Ministry of Infrastructure, Ministry of Transportation and other economic ministries.
+Before that, she served for 5 years as the Economic Officer at the Israeli Embassy in Washington, DC, working on the government-to-government trade portfolio, and business-to-government portfolio.
+The position included negotiations on bilateral and multilateral trade agreements.
+She represented mainly the Ministry of Industry and Trade but provided necessary and required services for the Ministry of Infrastructure, Ministry of Transportation, and other economic ministries.
 She also represented the BIRD Foundation in the Greater Washington area (including MD and VA).

 The previous 10 years were spent as the Commercial Officer at the US Embassy in Tel Aviv, Israel, where she was responsible for the high-tech and finance industries, assisting companies to do business in both countries and fostering joint ventures.
 Before joining the US Department of Commerce team in Tel Aviv, she has worked in the private sector.
 Liana holds a BA and an MA in English Literature from Tel Aviv University.